jeffpar/pcjs.v1/_posts/2017-03-24-stepping-through-pdp-10-diagnostics.md

     var dst = (this.readWord(acc) + 0o000001000001) % PDP10.WORD_LIMIT;
 ```

-The next problem I encountered involved this instruction in DEC's "DAKAC" diagnostic:

-	CAME    [0,-1]      ;PASS TEST IF C(AC)=0,,-1

-Based on the comment, it's clear what they really meant was either "[0,,-1]" or "[XWD 0,-1]".
-However, they still got the
-desired result, which means that even when the assembler parses an mnemonic-less instruction like "0,-1", it must still truncate
-the second (address) operand.

-The last few problems I ran into during my initial testing were in DEC's "DAKAD" diagnostic.
-When it tests the `SOJ` and `SOS`
-instructions, it expects the carry and overflow flags to be set consistently with an *addition* of negative 1 (777777,777777)
+The last few problems involved the `SOJ` and `SOS` instructions, which expected the carry and overflow flags to be set
-rather than a *subtraction* of positive 1.
-That was an easy fix, but I'm not convinced that all flag-related issues are resolved,
+consistently with an *addition* of negative 1 (777777,777777) rather than a *subtraction* of positive 1.
+That was an easy fix,
-so more arithmetic operation testing will be performed at a later date.
+but I'm not convinced that all flag-related issues are resolved, so more arithmetic operation testing is required.

 Finally, when the "DAKAD" diagnostic generated an indirect word reference: